 - Other expenses to be approved on case by case basis

 Rolling requests from September to August.
-To request funds, send an email to email@example.com with a maximum 1 page description, including the following:
+To request funds, apply online, including the following:

 - Name/date of activity/event or initiative;